Posted on

 SELECT * FROM people WHERE name = ?

-In Sqlite 3 under Python, we use
+In SQLite 3 with Python, we use it like this:

-query="SELECT * FROM people WHERE name = ?"
+query = "SELECT * FROM people WHERE name = ?"

 db_result = cursor.execute(query, params)